epmd-edp/reconciler/README.md

 ## Prerequisites
 * Linux machine or Windows Subsystem for Linux instance with [Helm 3](https://helm.sh/docs/intro/install/) installed;
 * Cluster admin access to the cluster;
-* EDP project/namespace is deployed by following one of the instructions: [edp-install-openshift](https://github.com/epmd-edp/edp-install/blob/release-2.4/documentation/openshift_install_edp.md#edp-project) or [edp-install-kubernetes](https://github.com/epmd-edp/edp-install/blob/release-2.4/documentation/kubernetes_install_edp.md#edp-namespace).
+* EDP project/namespace is deployed by following one of the instructions: [EDP Installation on OpenShift](https://github.com/epmd-edp/edp-install/blob/master/documentation/openshift_install_edp.md#edp-installation-on-openshift) or [EDP Installation on Kubernetes](https://github.com/epmd-edp/edp-install/blob/master/documentation/kubernetes_install_edp.md#edp-installation-on-kubernetes).

 ## Installation
 In order to install the EDP Reconciler Operator, follow the steps below: